 - Make sure you have Java JDK 1.8 (or later) installed: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html Follow the instructions when running the downloaded executable.
 Add the

 $(YOUR_JDK_INSTALL_LOCATION)/jdk1.x.x_x/binfolder to your

-- Download Eclipse: https://www.jetbrains.com/idea/download/
+- Download IntelliJ: https://www.jetbrains.com/idea/download/

-- Install IntelliJ using the setup executable.
+- Install IntelliJ by running the setup executable.

 - Start IntelliJ, and naviagate through setting selection (if necessary) to the welcome screen.

 Openfrom the Welcome screen and navigate to the

 RapidWrightdirectory where RapidWright has been installed, then click